-Cheng (2002) and Cheng et al. (2004) made measurements of $a{wn}$ , $P_c$ and $S_w$ on twodimensional micro-models to determine if $a{wn}$ does indeed lift the ambiguity in the capillary pressure - saturation relationship.
-They found that although each 2D projection of the surface was hysteretic, the complete three-dimensional surface is invertible for their dataset.
-They observed that when multiple data fall within small regions of the $P_c$ - $S_w$ plane, they had similar $a{wn}$ values within the experimental error.
+[6] Cheng [2002] and Cheng et al. [2004] made measurements of a{wn} , P_c and S_w on two-dimensional micromodels to determine if a{wn} does indeed lift the ambiguity in the capillary pressure-saturation relationship.
+They found that although each 2-D projection of the surface was hysteretic, the complete three-dimensional surface is unique for their data set.
+They observed that when multiple data fall within small regions of the P_c - S_w plane, they had similar a{wn} values within the experimental error.
 However, their measurements were made only for imbibition scanning.
 If the surface is truly unique, then both imbibition and drainage scanning curves should lie on the same surface.
-In this technical note, we present the results of an experimental investigation of twodimensional micro-models to determine if the capillary pressure - saturation - IAV surface acquired through drainage and imbibition scanning do indeed lie on the same surface.
+In this technical note, we present the results of an experimental investigation of two-dimensional micromodels to determine if the capillary pressure-saturation-IAV surface acquired through drainage and imbibition scanning does indeed lie on the same surface.